openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 18.04 Root on ZFS.rst

 - `Ubuntu 18.04.3 ("Bionic") Desktop
   CD <http://releases.ubuntu.com/18.04.3/ubuntu-18.04.3-desktop-amd64.iso>`__
   (*not* any server images)
-- Installing on a drive which presents 4KiB logical sectors (a “4Kn” drive) only works with UEFI booting.
+- Installing on a drive which presents 4 KiB logical sectors (a “4Kn” drive) only works with UEFI booting.
 This not unique to ZFS. `GRUB does not and will not work on 4Kn with legacy (BIOS) booting. <http://savannah.gnu.org/bugs/?46700>`__